Smooth conjugacy classes of 3D Axiom A flows: Introduction, statement of the results

-Another setting where rigidity questions for the length spectrum have been investigated is the case of planar billiards.
-Several results have been obtained in the convex case (see for instance \cite{dSKW}).
-Nevertheless, the framework of \emph{dispersing billiards} is closer to the previous works on hyperbolic geodesic flows, as it is there that hyperbolicity appears in the most natural way.
+Yet, even more than convex billiards, hyperbolic billiards, in particular, \emph{dispersing billiards} are the most natural analogue of hyperbolic geodesic flows; indeed, although convex billiards may exhibit some hyperbolicity, for dispersing billiards, hyperbolicity is present on the whole phase space.
 The case of \emph{Sinai billiards} is very interesting, due to the abundance of periodic orbits; yet, the complicated structure of the set of periodic orbits as well as the presence of singularities make them hard to deal with.
-Several works have been dedicated to the study of \emph{open dispersing billiards} (see \cite{Morita1991,Morita2004,Morita2007,Sto,NoSto,BDKL,DKL} and also \cite{PetSto2}\dots).
-Recall that their dynamics is of \emph{Axiom A } type, and that their non-wandering set can be described symbolically (see \cite{Morita1991} for instance), which allows to define a marked length spectrum.
-In \cite{BDKL}, B\'alint, De Simoi, Kaloshin and the second author showed that the marked length spectrum determines the curvature at points of the table associated to $2$-periodic orbits, and the Lyapunov exponents of each periodic orbit.
-In \cite{DKL}, the question of marked length spectral determination was solved for such billiards with two symmetries, when the boundary is $\mathcal{C}^\omega$, and under some non-degeneracy condition.
+Many works have been dedicated to the study of \emph{open dispersing billiards} (see \cite{GARi,LoMar,Morita1991,Morita2004,Morita2007,Sto} for instance).
+Recall that the dynamics of open dispersing billiards is of \emph{Axiom A } type, and that their non-wandering set can be described symbolically (see \cite{Morita1991} for instance), which allows to define a marked length spectrum.
+The rigidity of scattering lengths and travelling times has been investigated in a series of works by Noakes, Stoyanov, and Petkov (see \cite{STNO,NoST,NoSto,StoLu} and also the book \cite{PetSto2}).
+In particular, \textit{lens rigidity} was established by Noakes-Stoyanov \cite{STNO,NoSto}: open dispersing billiards in $\R^d$, $d \geq 2$, are uniquely determined by the travelling times of billiard orbits and also by their scattering length spectra.
+It is interesting to observe that as in the present work, the conjugacy between the billiard flows of two billiards with the same spectral data plays an important role: yet, Noakes-Stoyanov consider the conjugacy between the billiard flows \emph{outside the trapped set}, while here, we study the conjugacy precisely \emph{on the trapped set}; this is due to the fact that these works deal with different spectra.